 Long Term Planning

 UNM adopted its Integrated Campus Plan (ICP) that replaces the 2009 Master Plan and addresses all of UNM campuses.
 It guides the University's decisions on the physical environment, including the character of each campus, safety, access, wayfinding and signage, and sustainability.
-Click here to view or download the Intergrated Campus Plan (ICP).
+Click here to view or download the Integrated Campus Plan (ICP).

 The ICP is organized into 9 chapters: